noUsernamesLef7/noUsernamesLef7.github.io/personal/books/index.md

     * Quite the rollercoaster through a drawn out war.
 The defeat at Syracuse was vividly crushing.
 Many intersting quotes about the nature of man and warfare that still hold true today.
 17. *Ideal War* by Christoper Kubasik
     * An unsubtle, unapologetic Vietnam War allegory with BattleMechs.
 Not bad, just very much is what it is.
+18. *Wolves on the Border* by Robert Charrette
+    * By far the best of the BattleTech novels I've read so far.
+Interesting characters and does a good job capturing the grand scope of the Inner Sphere and while still focusing on the personal stories.

 ## 2023
 1. *Life's Daughter* by Jena Rey & Matthew Summers